@ Your Library 5.19.23

 Grades 3-6: Tween Time offers a mix of cool crafts and art exploration, games, STEAM, and booktalks of popular and classic literature, and meets each fourth Thursday afternoon from 3-4 pm.
 Registration for each month required by the Monday before.

 Young Writers Group: A theme or seed of an idea is given, and kids brainstorm, write, and maybe even illustrate their creative stories.
 They may then share their work with the group if they wish.
 Ages 8-12 years.
-Meets every 2nd and 4th Wednesday of the month from 3:30-4:50 pm.
+Meets every 2nd Wednesday of the month from 3:30-4:50 pm.
 No registration needed.

 Teens: Anime Club for grades 8-12 .
 Gather together on Thursdays from 5-7pm to share your interest in anime with friends.
 No registration is necessary.
 Contact Zach Woodley-White for more information. email@example.com

 Outreach: Each month during the school year, Ms. Val visits schools and daycare centers to read to children and share songs, fingerplays, and movement.
 In the spring, all local first and second grades are invited to take a class trip to hear stories and tour the library.

 1,000 Books Before Kindergarten: Track the books listened to by children from birth to the beginning of Kindergarten, and move up for every hundred books read on the Celebration Board in the Children’s Room .
 You can get a folder from Ms. Val to track on paper forms, or do it on the app.

 Special Youth Programs: